lamhq/tech-notes/pages/software-engineering/system-design/examples/web-app.md

 # Design Architecture for a Web application

-## Overview

-In this topic, we build a system that supports a single user and gradually scale it up to serve millions of users.
+Design a scalable and highly available web app that can serve millions of users.

-## Single Server
+## Single Server Setup

 Start with a single server setup where everything is running on one server: web app, database, cache, etc.